glucosamine

 How Rheumatoid Arthritis Develops and Progresses

-A normal joint (the place where two bones meet) is surrounded by a joint capsule that protects and supports it (see illustration).
+A normal joint (the place where two bones meet) is surrounded by a joint capsule that protects and supports it (see illustration below).
 Cartilage covers and cushions the ends of the two bones.
 The joint capsule is lined with a type of tissue called synovium, which produces synovial fluid.
 This clear fluid lubricates and nourishes the cartilage and bones inside the joint capsule.

 In rheumatoid arthritis, the immune system, for unknown reasons, attacks a person's own cells inside the joint capsule.
 White blood cells that are part of the normal immune system travel to the synovium and cause a reaction.
 This reaction, or inflammation, is called synovitis, and it results in the warmth, redness, swelling, and pain that are typical symptoms of rheumatoid arthritis.
 During the inflammation process, the cells of the synovium grow and divide abnormally, making the normally thin synovium thick and resulting in a joint that is swollen and puffy to the touch (see illustration).